garrandall/popular-music-data/tracks/stay-the-night-james-blunt.md

 Our friends all say goodbye
 There's nowhere else to go
 I hope that you'll stay the night
-Ooooooh, you'll stay the night
+Oh, you'll stay the night
-Ooooooh, yeah
+Oh, yeah

 We've been singing Billie Jean
 Mixin' vodka with caffeine